Panadol Rapid Caplets (Paracetamol)

 Who Should Not Take Panadol Rapid Caplets

-Do not use if you are allergic to paracetamol or any ingredients, if you are taking other medicines containing paracetamol, or if the package is expired or damaged.
+Do not use if you are allergic to paracetamol or any of the ingredients, or if you are taking other medications containing paracetamol.

 Medical Conditions to Discuss